Homesteading Family Logo

 Foods high in fats and protein and below 10% moisture content (think jerky) preserve better and last longer with oxygen absorbers.

-When using a home freeze-dryer, oxygen absorbers are a must, especially if you live in a humid environment.
-Freeze-dried food, in particular, holds a lot of oxygen, so vacuum sealing with an oxygen absorber is recommended.
+When using a home freeze dryer, oxygen absorbers are one of the must-have freeze drying supplies, especially if you live in a humid environment.
+Freeze dried food, in particular, holds a lot of oxygen, so vacuum sealing with an oxygen absorber is recommended.

 Foods That Should Not Be Used With Oxygen Absorbers